bekk/firebase-workshop/_Tasks_/Chapter 2 - Firestore/README.md

-# Tasks Part 2 - Firestore
+# Chapter 2 - Firestore

 We are now going to get the application to talk to its own Firestore database.